 Double Up Food Bucks Vendor Info

 Baker City Farmers Market is proud to be a part of the Double Up Food Bucks Program.
 The Double Up Food Bucks (DUFB) program supports local growers and Supplemental Nutrition Assistance Program (SNAP) participants by providing a match that increases fresh produce purchasing.
 The DUFB program recently received an investment of $1.5 million from the state of Oregon to make the program more accessible.
 This program is designed to benefit farmers and families by increasing purchases and access to local, healthy food in our community.
+We participate in this program with generous support from the Farmers Market Fund and private donors.
 To learn more, see the DUFB Vendor FAQs.

 SNAP card users can double their benefits up to $10 per market day and receive Double Up Food Bucks to be used only for fruits and vegetables that meet the following criteria: